 An even better solution, if you have one available, is to pair a PS4 of Xbox gamepad controller to your phone or tablet.
 After you pair your controller with your device via Bluetooth, all you need to do is enable controller support in COD: Mobile’s settings to enjoy the precision of a traditional controller with physical thumb-sticks and buttons.

 Don’t panic if the circle passes you

 When the dreaded battle royale circle of doom starts encroaching on your position, don’t panic.
-Yes, it moves quite quickly and damages you like it does in other battle royale games, but the damage in Call of Duty: Mobile is actually quite slow.
+It will advance on you quickly and attack just like during other battle royale gameplay, the damage caused in Call of Duty: Mobile happens pretty slowly.

 As they advance, you have time to run or try to find a getaway vehicle.
 In case you’re under fire during your attempt to make it to the safe area, you should have a healing item on hand.
 When you’re in the late stages of a match, you might even want to intentionally stay outside the secure space to confuse or ambush the remaining enemies.